bert0bert/agricultural-automation/README.md

 # Evaluating Edge & Cloud Computing for Automation in Agriculture

-This experiment compares the latency between Edge and Cloud computing in an Agricultural setting-- specifically in human detection.
+This experiment compares the latency between edge and cloud computing in an agricultural setting - specifically, for human detection by autonomous vehicles in an orchard.

 It should take 2-3 hours to run this experiment.